 Fourteen projects were approved and received a total of $900,000 funding for the first round (1 July 2014 to 30 June 2015).
 The projects receiving funding range from further development of the NZSL Online Dictionary, to a theatre performance that has been developed in both NZSL and spoken English, designed to be accessible for both Deaf and hearing audiences, to extending a NZSL for Families course.

 - Free e-learning resources being developed for NZSL learners – Victoria University Deaf Studies Research Unit was granted funding to develop a free online suite of interactive exercises for NZSL learners in the first round of the NZSL Fund.

 - New Zealand Sign Language (NZSL) Week 2015 – Celebrating, Communicating and Connecting.
 Deaf Aotearoa received $350,000 from the NZSL Fund to support the biggest NZSL event of the year.

 - New Zealand Deaf Short Film Festival a roaring success – cost associated with hosting the September 2015 Deaf Short Film Festival

 - Deaf Interpreting New Zealand – the lack of Deaf interpreters in New Zealand was addressed in a one-day workshop.

 Twenty-four projects for the second funding round (1 July 2015 to 30 June 2016) were approved and received a total of $751,114.
 Successful projects include the development of a youth mentorship programme, a series of NZSL Immersion Courses in Otago where there is very limited access to NZSL for families with Deaf children and a national conference for families with Deaf children.

-Applications for Round 3 are now open.
+Applications for Round 3 have closed.
 See more information.

 Two-year funding was granted to the Ministry of Education’s NZSL Proficiency Instrument (NZSL SLPI) – Adult Assessment project, with $77,366.96 committed from the 2016-2017 funding.